Apple Inc.: Corporate culture

 Apple is one of several highly successful companies founded in the 1970s that bucked the traditional notions of corporate culture.
 Jobs often walked around the office barefoot even after Apple became a Fortune 500 company.
 By the time of the "1984" television advertisement, Apple's informal culture had become a key trait that differentiated it from its competitors.
 According to a 2011 report in Fortune, this has resulted in a corporate culture more akin to a startup rather than a multinational corporation.
 In a 2017 interview, Wozniak credited watching Star Trek and attending Star Trek conventions in his youth as inspiration for co-founding Apple.

 As the company has grown and been led by a series of differently opinionated chief executives, some media have suggested that it has lost some of its original character.
 Nonetheless, it has maintained a reputation for fostering individuality and excellence that reliably attracts talented workers, particularly after Jobs returned.
-Numerous Apple employees have stated that projects without Jobs's involvement often took longer than others.
+Numerous Apple employees have stated that projects without Jobs' involvement often took longer than others.

 The Apple Fellows program awards employees for extraordinary technical or leadership contributions to personal computing.
 Recipients include Bill Atkinson, Steve Capps, Rod Holt, Alan Kay, Guy Kawasaki, Al Alcorn, Don Norman, Rich Page, Steve Wozniak, and Phil Schiller.